 The Academy Geography Department is based in three dedicated geography rooms on the top floor of the main building.
 There are three full-time and one part time teacher within the department and a classroom assistant.
-Monday and Tuesday afternoons are used for subject support.
-Tuesday is for KS4 & 5 with Mr Cox and Mr Gatland, KS3 support is on Monday with Mrs Ditchburn.
-Department meetings are Wednesday afternoons and staff training is on Thursday.
+Subject support is on Monday after school with Mr Cox and also during every lunchtime Monday-Friday.

 |Mrs C Hodgson||Head of Humanities|

 Currently during Key Stage 3, students investigate a wide range of people, places and environments at different scales around the world.
 They learn about geographical patterns and processes and how political, economic, social and environmental factors affect current geographical issues.

 They also learn about how places and environments are interdependent.
 They carry out geographical enquiry inside and outside the classroom.
 In doing this they identify geographical questions, collect and analyse written and statistical evidence and develop their own opinions.
 They use a wide range of geographical skills and resources such as maps, satellite images and ICT.